 The choice of transformation used to obtain the probability function from the cost function plays an important role in TTGO.
 In the article, we used an exponential function as the transformation function, however, a study on other possible transformation functions should be investigated in future work.
 Moreover, in many robotics applications, the user has the flexibility to design the cost function.
 This will also play a role in TTGO, as smoother functions can be captured as a low rank TT model using TT-Cross with significantly lower computational cost.
 In the robotic applications considered in this article, we used the standard cost functions and it was non-smooth due to the cost on collision avoidance.
-However, a smoother cost function could still potentially be designed for such applications.
+However, a smoother cost function.
 This could improve the performance and the computation time reported in this article.